-For some old people, looking back at their past achievements is not a sign they are over the hill, but a sign that they've been awesome all along, and that the awesome just compounded over the years.
-This trope comes into play with them saying to younger people that they were doing awesome things when those younger people were too young to do anything great, often in the form of "I was doing X while you were in diapers".
+For some people, looking back at their past achievements is not a sign they are over the hill, but a sign that they've been awesome all along, and that the awesome just compounded over the years.
+This trope comes into play with them saying to younger people that they were doing awesome things when those younger people were too young to do anything great, or maybe even before they were a gleam in their parents' eyes, often in the form of "I was doing X while you were in diapers."

-often involves this kind of statement, except that it's "my culture was awesome when your culture was still banging rocks together!".
+Cultural Posturing often involves this kind of statement, except that it's "my culture was awesome when your culture was still banging rocks together!"

-- Kakuzu of Naruto makes a point of reminding his opponents that he once fought the First Hokage — a man who's at LEAST seventy years dead.
-Essentially, he fought the most powerful shinobi to ever live before any of the protagonists were even born.
+- Kakuzu makes a point of reminding his opponents that he once fought the First Hokage — a man who's at least seventy years dead.
+Essentially, he fought the most powerful shinobi to ever live before any of the main characters were even born.

 - Batman comics and other adaptations often have Alfred invoke this trope.
 In the Justice League animated series, Alfred tells the Flash that he had been working for the Wayne family "since Master Bruce was in diapers", and on several occasions when Batman brushes off Alfred's assistance or gets frustrated with him, Alfred is quick to remind Master Bruce that he was an MI6 agent before he was born.

-You think you know everything about me, don't you?
-Alfred:
+Batman: You think you know everything about me, don't you?